Engelsiz-Gonuller/.github/profile/README.md

-Welcome to Hearts Without Obstacles
+**Welcome to Hearts Without Obstacles App**

+The goal of the project:
++ Enabling disabled individuals to integrate into life more easily, socialize and receive help
++ Making life easier for people with disabilities
++ Increasing solidarity

 <!--